hallambaker/Mathematical-Mesh/Web/Reference/password.md

 ````
 delete   Delete password entry
        Domain name of Web site
-    /mesh   Account identifier (e.g. alice@example.com) or profile fingerprint
+    /account   Account identifier (e.g. alice@example.com) or profile fingerprint
     /verbose   Verbose reports (default)
     /report   Report output (default)
     /json   Report output in JSON format
 ````

 ````
->profile list
+>mesh list
-ERROR - The command  is not known.
+ERROR - The feature has not been implemented
 ````

 Specifying the /json option returns a result of type Result:

 ````
->profile list /json
+>mesh list /json
 {
   "Result": {
     "Success": false,
-    "Reason": "The command  is not known."}}
+    "Reason": "The feature has not been implemented"}}
 ````

 # password list